RiriLaZermi/Pacman-SystemVerilog-on-FPGA/README.markdown

 ## Include Files

 The `include_files` directory contains essential files for initializing images in memory.
 These files are used to load and configure images, making them accessible and manageable within the project.
+This files are generated thanks to Python script to convert image to rom values.